stenglein-lab/taxonomy_pipeline/README.md

 It is mainly designed to identify virus sequences in a metagenomic dataset but it also performs a general taxonomic classification of sequences.

-A previous bash-based version of this pipeline has been reported in a number of [publications](https://www.stengleinlab.org/papers/) from our lab.
+A [previous bash-based version of this pipeline](https://github.com/stenglein-lab/taxonomy_pipeline/releases/tag/2022_3_30_bash) has been reporpted in a number of [publications](https://www.stengleinlab.org/papers/) from our lab.

 ## How to run the pipeline